Top 30 heroes and heroines in Nigeria and their contributions

 • Career: Nigerian author

-Florence Nwanzuruahu Nkiru Nwapa was called the mother of modern African Literature.
-The Nigerian author spearheaded a generation of African female writers.
-Florence Nwapa was the first African woman novelist to be published in the English language in Britain.
+Florence Nwanzuruahu Nkiru Nwapa does not miss on the list of the names of past heroes in Nigeria.
+Nicknamed the mother of modern African Literature, she spearheaded a generation of African female writers.
+Florence Nwapa was the first African woman novelist to be published in the English language.

-She dedicated her time to helping refugees and orphans after the Nigerian civil war (1967 to 1970) that killed millions of Nigerians and Biafrans.
-By 1970, Nwapa had established the Tana Press.
+She dedicated her time to helping refugees and orphans after the Nigerian civil war that killed millions of Nigerians and Biafrans.
+In 1970, Nwapa established Tana Press.
 Her books spoke against the patriarchal society.
 She died of pneumonia in 1993 at 62.

 Read also